alexiscaspell/build-your-own-radar/README.md

 ### Sharing the sheet

-* In Google sheets, go to 'File', choose 'Publish to the web...' and then click 'Publish'.
+* In Google sheets, go to 'File', choose 'Share with others...' and then select the 'Anyone with the link' option.
-* Close the 'Publish to the web' dialog.
-* Copy the URL of your editable sheet from the browser (Don't worry, this does not share the editable version).
+* Copy the shareable link generated.

 The URL will be similar to [https://docs.google.com/spreadsheets/d/1waDG0_W3-yNiAaUfxcZhTKvl7AUCgXwQw8mdPjCz86U/edit](https://docs.google.com/spreadsheets/d/1waDG0_W3-yNiAaUfxcZhTKvl7AUCgXwQw8mdPjCz86U/edit).
-In theory we are only interested in the part between '/d/' and '/edit' but you can use the whole URL if you want.

 ### Using CSV data
 The other way to provide your data is using CSV document format.